 Well thankfully there are actually still plenty of legitimate ways that you can earn money online, so even though CloutOG itself may not be legit there are still plenty of other things you can try.

 One of my favourite methods is something called affiliate marketing & it’s the same way that I myself personally make most of my own money online.

 It basically involves you promoting products or services for companies online & getting paid commissions in return – but the benefit is that there’s no limit on the amount you can earn.

-The harder you work, the more you stand to earn… So if that interests you then I’d highly recommend you check out Wealthy Affiliate before you leave which is where you’ll learn exactly how you can get started with it. 🙂
+The harder you work, the more you stand to earn… So if that interests you then I’d highly recommend you check out Commission Academy before you leave which is where you’ll learn exactly how you can get started with it. 🙂